philipperemy/FX-1-Minute-Data/README.md

 python download_all_fx_data.py
 ```

-Expect it to take somewhere between 10 minutes to 4 hours, depending on your internet speed.
+Expect it to take around 10 minutes if you have a fast internet connection.

 ## API